AnnMarieW/dash-ag-grid-examples/medium_article_draft.md

 ![image](https://github.com/AnnMarieW/dash-ag-grid-examples/assets/72614349/e9b5c003-2257-477c-bf74-e503d0e1bd79)

 ## Format Cell Values
 The data supplied to the grid usually requires some degree of formatting.
-For basic text formatting we can use [Value Formatters](https://dash.plotly.com/dash-ag-grid/value-formatters).
+For basic text formatting, we can use [Value Formatters](https://dash.plotly.com/dash-ag-grid/value-formatters).

-Value Formatters are functions which take the value of the cell, apply some formatting, and return a new value to be displayed by the grid.
+Value Formatters are functions that take the value of the cell, apply some formatting, and return a new value to be displayed by the grid.
 In Dash, it is not possible to have functions as props.
-Instead we use a dictionary with "function" as the key and the value is the JavaScript function to execute.
+Instead, we use a dictionary with "function" as the key and the value is the JavaScript function to execute.
 You can find more information in the [Dash docs](https://dash.plotly.com/dash-ag-grid/javascript-and-the-grid).

 In Dash AG Grid, the [d3 format functions](https://dash.plotly.com/dash-ag-grid/d3-value-formatters) are included.
-This makes it even easier to formant numbers and dates.
+This makes it even easier to format numbers and dates.

 Let's try this by adding the `valueFormatter` property to our "price" column.